ichko/ichko.github.io/_posts/2019-11-15-hello-world.markdown

 ## What is CPPN

 First things first, what is a `Compositional Pattern Producing Network`.
-According to Wikipedia that is:
+The Wikipedia definition is as follows:

 > ANNs that have an architecture whose evolution is guided by genetic algorithms.